 How we ensure SEND children are able to access tests and other assessments

-Throughout the school a number of adaptations are made when SEND children are assessed:
+Throughout the schools, a number of adaptations are made when SEND children are assessed:

-Maths tests are read to children to ensure literacy is not a barrier
+Maths assessments are read to children to ensure literacy is not a barrier.

-Children who are anxious take tests after a careful process of familiarisation
+Children who are anxious take tests after a careful process of familiarization.

-An adult can sit beside them to reassure and support their focus
+An adult can sit beside them to reassure and support their focus.

-Regular breaks can be provided during assessments
+Regular breaks can be provided during assessments.

 Children who have been identified by the educational psychologist receive extra time for tests.
 The SENDCo and teachers identify access arrangements for children and the SENDCo oversees this

-Applications for extra time will be made whenever this is considered beneficial for the child
+Applications for extra time will be made whenever this is considered beneficial for the child.

 How we support children through transition

+Transition into Reception - The SENDCo / EYFS leaders and class teachers have detailed meetings with the teachers from each feeder nursery to share information about each child.
+Children have visits to the school to meet their teacher and see their classes with their parents, who also share information with school staff.
+Children make additional visits where appropriate.
+A portfolio of photographs is created, along with information about their teacher and teaching assistant, so that children have this to refer to during the holidays, in preparation for starting at school.
+The Executive Headteacher and Head of School lead a meeting for new parents before the children start the school, which involves all Recpetion teachers and the SENDCo, providing a wide range of information about the school.
+This is also an opportunity for parents to share information with their child’s new teacher or the SENDCo before they start.
+Teachers are always available at the beginning and end of each day to see parents in the playground.

-Transition from Key Stage 1 – The SENDCo, year 3 leader and class teachers have detailed meetings with the teachers from each feeder school to share information about each child.
+Transition from Key Stage 1 – The SENDCo, Year 3 leader and class teachers have detailed meetings with the teachers from each feeder school to share information about each child.
 Children have visits to the school to meet their teacher and see their classes.
 Children make additional visits where appropriate.
 A portfolio of photographs is created, along with information about their teacher and teaching assistant, so that children have this to refer to during the holidays, in preparation for starting at school.
-The Headteacher leads a meeting for new parents before the children start the school, which involves all year 3 teachers and the SENDCo, providing a wide range of information about the school.
+The Executive Headteacher and the Head of School lead a meeting for new parents before the children start the school, which involves all year 3 teachers and the SENDCo, providing a wide range of information about the school.
 This is also an opportunity for parents to share information with their child’s new teacher or the SENDCo before they start.
-Another meeting with the Headteacher, within the first month of the children starting at the school, enables a catch up on settling in and a further opportunity for discussion.
 Teachers are always available at the beginning and end of each day to see parents in the playground.

 Transition from one year group to another - Detailed class notes are talked through thoroughly by each teacher and passed to the next teacher for reference.
-All levels of attainment, progress and targets are passed to the next teacher.
 Children make visits to their next class and teacher.
 Identified children make books with a teaching assistant for reference during the summer holiday, which include information and photographs about their next teacher and classroom as well as the curriculum.
-Each term parents receive a letter about the curriculum, key vocabulary and year group activities and are invited to attend a parents’ information session held after school at the start of each term.

 Transition to Key Stage 3 – Key secondary school staff visit the school and talk to the children as well as talking in detail to class teachers and the SENDCo.
 All children follow a transition programme in their classes during their last term.
 In the summer term, children make visits to their new school and a number make extra visits which are arranged by the SENDCo.